quicwg/load-balancers/draft-duke-quic-load-balancers.md

 # Routing Algorithms

    In QUIC-LB, load balancers do not send individual connection IDs to servers.
-Instead, they communicate the parameters of one of two algorithms to generate routable connection IDs.
+Instead, they communicate the parameters of an algorithm to generate routable connection IDs.

    The algorithms differ in the complexity of configuration at both load balancer and server.
 Increasing complexity improves obfuscation